-Covid 19 coronavirus: Jacinda Ardern's warning - Don't read too much into zero case day
+Covid 19 coronavirus: Jacinda Ardern's warning despite zero cases, Ashley Bloomfield defends Ministry of Health on Mike Hosking show - 'we do have a heart'

 * Latest developments and essential information

+Christiansen spoke to the Herald about his "eight days of battling and about 36 hours to spare" before his father Anthony Christiansen, who had brain cancer, passed away.

+Asked by Hosking whether staying in level 3 with zero cases yesterday was "laughable", Bloomfield disagreed.
+"Many many Kiwis accept that the position we are in now is because we have put in the hard yards - we are not quite there yet."

-Prime Minister Jacinda Ardern says a day of zero new Covid-19 cases is a national badge of honour - but warns level 3 will continue as there is no room for complacency.
+Meanwhile, Prime Minister Jacinda Ardern says a day of zero new Covid-19 cases is a national badge of honour - but also warns level 3 will continue as there is no room for complacency.

 Ardern is expected to clarify what alert level 2 will look like on Thursday, but stressed Cabinet will need the latest data about Covid cases before it makes a decision next Monday about whether to move down from level 3.